starkandwayne-attic/serviceforge/README.md

 ## Installing Service Releases

 Once you have ServiceForge running (which includes one or more BOSHs, one per target infrastructure/region/account), you will need to install Service Releases.
+Service Releases are built to be independent of your target infrastructure and independent of the Internet.
+That's right, you can install any Service Release into a private, locked-down data center running OpenStack or vSphere.

 You can find open source, community-contributed Service Releases in the [ServiceForge Community](https://github.com/serviceforge-community) organization on GitHub.
 There may also be commercially sold Service Releases.
 Finally, you may wish to [author your own Service Releases](#authoring-services).

 There may be automated tools to simplify the installation of Service Releases in future.
-Without tooling, the following steps are the granular steps to install a new Service Release:
+The following steps are the granular steps to install a new Service Release.

-1. Install BOSH releases
+1. Install BOSH releases to BOSH

   Each Service Release may be composed of one or more BOSH Releases.
 You will be provided with one or more `tgz` files that are BOSH releases.
 To install each one: